Image to Text: How to Extract Text From An Image

 Step 2: Capture your screen

-Initiate your capture, then use the crosshairs to select the region of your screen with the text that you want.
+Start your capture, then use the crosshairs to select the region of your screen with the text you want to copy.
+Snagit will then analyze the text from your selection and displays the formatted text.

 how to capture text on Windows or Mac step 2